encoredev/encore/docs/tutorials/rest-api.md

 seotitle: How to build a REST API
 seodesc: Learn how to build and ship a REST API in just a few minutes, using Go and Encore.
 Get your backend running in the cloud in minutes!
 title: Building a REST API
-subtitle: Learn how to build a URL shortener with a REST API and SQL database
+subtitle: Learn how to build a URL shortener with a REST API and PostgreSQL database
 ---

 In this tutorial you will create a REST API for a URL Shortener service.
 In a few short minutes, you'll learn how to: